-Ageing is the most common cause of cataract development, because as we get older, protein in the lens can clump together and becomes cloudy.
-Over time, this clouding grows gradually which lead to cataract formation.
-Most people over 60 years has mild cataract but surgery is not required if vision remains unaffected.
-Although in some rare instance, children and young people can develop cataract.
+Ageing is the most common cause of cataract development, because as we get older, protein in the lens can clump together and become cloudy.
+Over time, this clouding grows gradually which leads to cataract formation.
+Most people over 60 years have mild cataract but surgery is not required if vision remains unaffected.
+Although in some rare instances, children and young people can develop cataract.

 There are a number of factors which may contribute to the development of the condition:

 - Family history

 - Previous eye operation

 - Prolonged exposure to ultraviolet radiation e.g sunlight

 - Obesity and a lack of vitamins;

 - Certain medical conditions like diabetes, hypertension and high myopia

 The symptoms usually start out very mild with no effect on your vision.
 However, as the cataract develops, symptoms will become more obvious.
 These could be light scatter, (e.g. glare from oncoming car headlights) and progressively more short sighted or vision becomes blurry and colours are dulled.
 The precise symptoms from cataract are largely dependent on the type of cataract, such as;

 - Nuclear cataract- associated with ageing, and forms deep in the nucleus (centre) of the lens.